 Recipe Notes

-• Don't have the time to make from-scratch beans?
-It's okay!
-Canned refried beans work too.
-Gently warm them through in a small pot on the stovetop or microwave before adding to the tostadas.
+• If you don't have time to make homemade beans, canned refried beans work too.
+Gently warm them in a small pot on the stove or microwave before adding to the tostadas.

-• If you do make the homemade pinto beans (highly recommended!), wait until the next day so the beans are thick enough to use in this recipe.
-(Right after being made, they're a bit thin; they thicken a lot overnight.)
-Warm them in a small pot or in the microwave before adding them to the tacos.
+• If you do make theย homemadeย pintoย beans, which I highly recommend, wait until the next day so the beans are thick enough to use in this recipe.
+Right after being made, they're a bit thin.
+They thicken a lot overnight.
+Warm them in a small pot or in the microwave before adding them to the tostadas.

 Note 2: This is likely way more sauce than you'll use, but I find this quantity blends up the best.
 If you'd like, you can halve it or make the full batch and use it on recipes throughout the week.
-(We love it on these black bean bowls.)
-Store in an air-tight container in the fridge for up to 1 week.
+I love it on these black bean bowls.ย Store in an air-tight container in the fridge for up to 1 week.

 More Recipes You'll Love